Michael Cole (actor): Career

 But it was his role as Pete Cochran, a troubled youth turned crime fighter in The Mod Squad (1968–1973), that made Cole an international celebrity.
 Cole's boyish good looks and brooding, deep-voiced personality meshed perfectly with his character's backstory—a ne'er-do-well son of wealthy parents who had evicted him from their home after he had stolen a car.
 Produced by Aaron Spelling and Danny Thomas, The Mod Squad resonated with counterculture-era viewers and ran for five seasons, during which a total of 123 episodes were produced.

-According to TVGuide.com, Cole originally balked at the part of Peter Cochran when he realized he would be playing an undercover cop, saying "I'm not going to take the part of a guy who finks on his friends!"
+According to TV Guide, Cole initially balked at the part of Peter Cochran when he realized he would be playing an undercover cop, saying: "I'm not going to take the part of a guy who finks on his friends!"
 He changed his mind, however, when he read the script and gathered the show's potential appeal.

+Cole is also known for an incident in 1973 which was broadcast live on Australian television during the annual TV Week Logie Awards.
+Stepping on stage to accept an award, Cole described in subsequent news articles as either drunk or "in a tired and emotional state". – gave a barely coherent "thank you" speech that ended with the actor saying, "Oh, shit."
+This was the first time this profanity had been heard on Australian television.

 Cole went through treatment in the Betty Ford Clinic in the early 1990s to get his drinking problem under control.

-Cole continues to act in various film and television projects, and played the character Charles Hadley in a 2006 episode of the television series ER.
+Cole later played Charles Hadley in a 2006 episode of the television series ER.
 Also in 2006, Cole played opposite Clarence Williams III in Mystery Woman: At First Sight, an episode of the Mystery Woman film series that aired on the Hallmark Channel.
 Cole later made an appearance in the 2007 thriller Mr. Brooks as the attorney for Demi Moore's character of Detective Tracy Atwood.

 Personal life

-He was married three times and divorced twice.
-He has two children from his first marriage, and a daughter from the second marriage.
-Cole has been married to Shelley Funes since 1996.
+Cole was married three times and divorced twice.
+He had two children from his first marriage, and a daughter from the second marriage.
+Cole married Shelley Funes in 1996.
+Funes helped stage an intervention for Cole's alcoholism, and he remained sober afterward.

+Cole died at the Providence Tarzana Medical Center in Tarzana, California, on December 10, 2024 at the age of 84.